 But I offer proof: Mississippi, which usually ranks near the bottom in state income rankings, regularly tops the lists of the most generous states in regards to charitable giving.

 If you are a history buff--Mississippi is for you.
 Several Civil War battles took place there, I visited two of those battlefields, Corinth and Vicksburg.
 Indian mounds are scattered throughout the state.

 If you love music, Mississippi is also for you.
 Elvis Presley was born in Tupelo, and spent his early years there.
 Numerous blues artists trace their roots to the Delta region.
 Jimmie Rodgers, the Father of Country Music, was born in Meridian.

 Are you a nature lover?
 Mississippi is for you too.
 The Natchez Trace Parkway takes drivers through endless pine forests, a cypress swamp, the Pearl River, and fields of wildflowers.

 Of course the western boundary of the Magnolia State is the Mississippi River.
 I didn't make it there, but southeastern Mississippi reaches the Gulf of Mexico.

-Of great assistance to me was Marlo Carter Kirkpatrick's book, Mississippi Off the Beaten Path.
+Of great assistance to me was Marlo Carter Kirkpatrick's book, Mississippi Off the Beaten Path: A Guide to Unique Places.
 The trip would still have been enjoyable without it, but not as much so.

 Appreciation goes to Levois of It's My Mind for recommending that I visit the Delta town of Mound Bayou, the first municipality in Mississippi founded by freed slaves.